ahmed-saleh98/would-you-rather-game/README.md

 - React
 - store managed by Redux
-- React-bootstrab used for ui
+- React-bootstrap used for ui

 ## Author.